SmarterApp/RDW_Documentation/docs/Runbook.md

 * **Built-in defaults**.
 All applications have built-in defaults for everything except secrets (e.g. credentials).
 * **Environment variables**.
 These may be used to override any default setting.
 However, they are used primarily to configure the environment profile and configuration server settings.
 * **Command Line Options**.
-These may be used to override nay default setting.
+These may be used to override any default setting.
 In a container orchestration framework, these are seldom used.
 * **Configuration server**.
 There is a central configuration server that all applications use to get environment-specific settings.
 Properties served up by the configuration server may be encrypted, protecting environment secrets.

 TODO - document how to encrypt secrets and use them in configuration